netevert/pockint/README.md

 ## Installation

 You can grab the latest version from the [releases page](https://github.com/netevert/pockint/releases/latest).
 POCKINT is provided as a single executable that can be stored and run anywhere on computers.
-POCKINT is available for Windows and Linux platforms.
+POCKINT is available for Windows only.

 ## Features